KaijoNo7/KaijoNo7/README.md

 ### 🚀 About Me

 I'm a curious developer who loves building smart systems.
-From fine-tuning Large Language Models to writing clean backend code and automating workflows—I enjoy bringing ideas to life.
+From fine-tuning Large Language Models to writing clean backend code and automating workflows.
+I enjoy bringing ideas to life.
 When I'm not coding for work, I'm probably prototyping a game mechanic or exploring new AI research.

 ---